testgram/docs.testgram.ai/docs/core/architecture.md

 ### Testgram gets better with time and usage.
 Today, tests are often written with a certain snapshot of the application in mind - specific use cases, states, or clickpaths.

-Today, tests are often written with a certain snapshot of the application in mind - specific use cases, tags, or clickpaths.
 So, when your application changes, traditional tests break - and this just gets worse with time.

 Use cases are missed, new code is introduced and old code removed, and ultimately your tests begin failing.